localstack/docs/content/en/user-guide/integrations/devcontainers/index.md

 #### Dev Container CLI

+You can use the DevContainer CLI to create a  `devcontainer.json`  file from the LocalStack template.
+Before you start, ensure that you have the  [DevContainer CLI](https://code.visualstudio.com/docs/devcontainers/devcontainer-cli)  installed.

 Create a JSON file called  `options.json`  with the desired options in it.

 ```json
 {